Skylark13/osgboostpython/README.md

 But lots of things are missing, some of which are pretty basic.

-The WrappingCookbook wiki page has some tips for how to wrap things - it's mostly a reminder to myself but if someone wants to help it will be useful too.
+The WrappingCookbook wiki page (in branch 'wiki') has some tips for how to wrap things - it's mostly a reminder to myself but if someone wants to help it will be useful too.
 Most things are pretty simple to wrap, but reading the whole boost.python documentation, FAQ, wiki, and scattered mail posts and web pages takes a long time, so it's useful to collect all that info in one place.

-Contributions welcome, you can either post to the cplusplus-sig or osg-users mailings lists or directly to my e-mail address.
-That goes for questions as well.